AsukaSebastian/Utility_script/README.md

 # Utility_script
-A Utility scripts to automatically do basic tasks like send emails or update systems
+A Utility scripts to automatically do basic tasks like send emails or update systems.